mariczne/color-ui/README.md

 4. Run the app via `npm start`

 ### To do
-More refactoring
+* More refactoring
-Error handling
+* (Proper) Error handling
-Tests
+* Tests
+* Perhaps dropping Semantic UI or at least its React implementation